LudovicLeGuen/Wheel-of-Fortune/TESTING.md

      * The randomness of the wheel can sometimes flip the situation and make a winner a loser.

 * As a frequent user, I want to have new experiences and discover new things when playing.
-     * There are morethan 800 sentences to play with.
+     * There are more almost 1000 sentences to play with.
      * Mr Boty has different interactions with the players according to the situation.

 #### New User Goals:
 * As a new user, I want the commands to be clear.
      * Each necessary action for the player is clearly described by the system.
-If and entry is wrong, the game tells it.
+If an entry is wrong, the game tells it.
      * The players always see the most important features.

 * As a new user, I want to understand the rules.